2022 Philippine presidential election: Miting de avance

 The "miting de avance" is the final political rally of the candidates, usually held on the last day of the campaign period or two days before election day.
 Some candidates opted to hold multiple mitings de avance.

 Marcos's miting de avance was held in Bay City in Pasay on May 7.
 Prior to that, he held two mitings de avance, one in Guimbal, Iloilo on May 3, and another on May 5 in Tagum, Davao del Norte.
 In total, the Marcos campaign held three mitings de avance, one for each island group of the country.
 Meanwhile, Robredo capped her campaign at her miting de avance in Ayala Triangle in Makati on May 7, preceded by an earlier miting de avance at Magsaysay Avenue in Naga on May 6.

 Moreno held his miting de avance in Tondo, Manila.
 Pacquiao held two mitings de avance, one in Cebu City on May 6 and another in General Santos on May 7.
 The Lacson campaign held their miting de avance in Carmona, Cavite on May 6.
 They originally planned to hold a miting de avance in Plaza Miranda on May 7, but cancelled it due to time constraints.
 De Guzman held his miting de avance on May 4 at the Quezon Memorial Circle in Quezon City.

+Campaign donations

+According to their respective statements of campaign contributions, Bongbong Marcos and Sara Duterte got tens of millions of pesos in campaign contributions from contractors, in spite of an election ban on taking donations from firms that do business with the government.
+Rudhil Construction & Enterprises owner Rodulfo Hilot Jr. gave ₱20 million to Marcos's campaign, while Quirante Construction owner Jonathan Quirante contributed ₱1 million.
+Rudhil Construction & Enterprises and Quirante Construction were awarded substantial government contracts after the elections.
+Esdevco Realty Corporation, owned by Glenn Escandor, paid for advertisements worth ₱19.9 million for Sara Duterte's campaign in 2022.
+Genesis88 Construction, also owned by Escandor, was a major contractor for the Department of Public Works and Highways during the presidency of Rodrigo Duterte.